 Mangrove governance involves local and regional actors as well as national and international policymakers.
 Customary authorities and community groups play key roles, whether they are formally recognized in constitutions, legislation or contracts, or operate without formal legal backing.
 Legal pluralism—overlapping systems of customary, statutory, community and common law norms and practices—characterizes mangrove governance in many countries.

-Keyword(s): biodiversity, coasts, conservation, fishing, forests, habitats, intertidal, mangroves, marine, protected areas, restoration
+Keyword(s): biodiversity, coasts, conservation, fishing, forests, habitats, intertidal ecosystems, mangroves, marine ecosystems, protected areas, restoration